 The Group has an experienced, strong and dedicated team of professional sales and marketing staff to support and consolidate its distribution networks in 31 provinces, municipalities and autonomous regions in China, and enhance the promotion of products from all business segments.

-The Group continued to optimize its sales channels and expand its distribution network, actively promoted the Company's strategic product layout in centralized procurement market and non-centralized procurement market, closely monitored national medical policies so as to timely and flexibly adjust the bidding strategies.
-Meanwhile, through multi-channel and multi-sector expansion of sales network in hospitals in key provinces, the Group strived to promote business development and expand network layout.
+In recent years, China has implemented the centralized procurement regime and promoted innovation in the medical device industry.
+Supporting policies that encourage the replacement of imports with domestic products and the relevant trends were launched successively, which further propelled the robust and rapid development of the medical device industry in the future.
+With in-depth understanding of the industry policies, the Group made proactive response and continued to optimize its sales channels and expand its distribution network.
+The Group actively promoted the Company's strategic product layout in both the centralized procurement market and non-centralized procurement market, and timely adjusted its bidding strategies.
+As of December 31, 2021, the Group won the bids for its products in regions such as Hunan, Shandong, Ningxia and Xinjiang.
+Meanwhile, the Group extended the sales network to cover hospitals in various key provinces and strived to develop new business sectors to promote business growth.